 Allowable capital IT project expenditures include systems developed for internal use that have a useful life of five or more years.
-Allowable costs generally include the design, configuration, and deployment, customized software and its licensing, interfaces, data conversion, and various hardware and peripherals.
-State agencies and higher education institutions should consider an IT project as a potential capital expenditure only when the cost of application development is at least \$1 million.
-For new and replacement systems, capital expenditures usually occur after the preliminary project phase is completed and when management implicitly or explicitly authorized funding of the project.
+Allowable costs generally include the design, configuration, and deployment of IT systems along with customized software and its licensing, interfaces, data conversion, and various other hardware and peripherals.
+State agencies and higher education institutions should only consider an IT project as a potential capital expenditure when the cost of application development meets or exceeds \$10 million.
+For new and replacement systems, capital expenditures usually occur after the preliminary project phase is completed and when management has authorized funding of the project.

 IT system upgrades may also be considered an allowable capital expenditure when they add significant functionality or are necessary to postpone obsolescence.
-State agencies and higher education institutions should ensure that the postponement of obsolescence is generated by the upgrade and not simply by ongoing maintenance or the maintenance component of the upgrade.
-For example, a system upgrade that included technical upgrades, security enhancements and significant additions of functionality would be considered an allowable capital expenditure, while an upgrade that included only routine technical and/or security improvements would be an appropriate operating expenditure.
+State agencies and higher education institutions should ensure that postponing obsolescence is generated by the upgrade and not simply by ongoing maintenance or the maintenance component of the upgrade.
+For example, a system upgrade that included technical upgrades, security enhancements, and significant additions of functionality would be considered an allowable capital expenditure, while an upgrade that included only routine technical and/or security improvements would be an appropriate operating expenditure.

-Hardware

-Capital funds may be used to purchase hardware for information technology systems and its components, including but not limited to servers, network equipment, desktops/laptops, monitors, printers, scanners, etc.
+Hardware -- Capital funds may be used to purchase hardware for IT systems and its components, including but not limited to servers, network equipment, desktops/laptops, monitors, printers, scanners, etc.